menep/gallery/README.md

 ## Project status

 The grid and the carousel are complete.
-There are some issues to fix (JS refactor, using arrows for navigation, correct visualization of vertical images).
+There are some issues to fix (JS refactor, using arrows for navigation, only clicking esc allows to return to the gallery from the overlay, correct visualization of vertical images).

 ## How to use